Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

-\begin{proof}[Security proof] Here, we prove the security of Protocol \ref{protocol:verification} by introducing Simulator \ref{simulator:vdqc} below. \begin{simulatorr} \end{simulatorr} The Simulator has access to what is leaked by the protocol: the size of the input $n$, the decomposition of the target computation in Clifford gates $\C_1...\C_{t+1}$, the resulting $n+t-$Clifford map $\G$ to build the input state of traps, and $d, s, w$ the parameters of the protocol.
+\begin{proof}[Security proof] Here, we prove the security of Protocol~\ref{protocol:verification} by introducing Simulator~\ref{simulator:vdqc} below. \begin{simulatorr} \end{simulatorr} The Simulator has access to what is leaked by the protocol: the size of the input $n$, the decomposition of the target computation in Clifford gates $\C_1...\C_{t+1}$, the resulting $n+t$-Clifford map $\G$ to build the input state of traps, and $d, s, w$ the parameters of the protocol.

-Its only purpose is to infer the Server's honesty as faithfully as in the Real World, capture that in a bit $c$ and send it to the Ideal Resource.
-In other terms, the Simulator doesn't care about performing the computation $\C$ on input $\rho$.
-It therefore doesn't need $\rho$, and can instead start with any $n-$qubit quantum state $\rho_\emptyset$.
-The crucial element is to prove that, the probability of detecting a cheating Server is independent of the state used in the computation rounds, namely $\rho$ or any $\rho_\emptyset$: prove that this quantity is only dependent on the test rounds configuration, which is entirely identical in both Worlds.
-This is done by exploiting the composability of Protocol \ref{protocol:mblind_DQC}, which shows that any malicious Server cannot infer information about $\rho$ or $\rho_\emptyset$ apart from its size.
+Its only purpose is to infer the Server's honesty as faithfully as in the Real World, encode that in a bit $c$, and send it to the Ideal Resource.
+In other words, the Simulator does not need to perform the computation $C$ on input $\x$.
+As a consequence, it does not need $\x$, and can instead start with any $n$-bit input $\x_\emptyset$.
+Yet, one must check that this replacement does not affect its ability to detect a malicious Server.
+This follows directly from the composability of Protocol~\ref{protocol:mblind_DQC}, which ensures that the cases where $\x$ or $\x_\emptyset$ are used as inputs are indistinguishable from the transcripts available to the Server.

-Below, we express the state of the total system after interaction with an arbitrarily malicious Server in Protocol \ref{protocol:verification}.
-When $\perm$ is in upperscript, it refers to the fact that the quantity is defined given a fixed permutation $\perm$ of computation rounds and test rounds, and random assignation of traps to test rounds.
-In fact, $\perm$ describes the configuration samlped at random by the Client at the initiation of the protcol.
-With an abuse of notation, we will simply refer to $\perm$ as a choice of permutation, meaning implicitly "choice of permutation and traps configuration".
+Below, we express the state of the total system after interaction with an arbitrarily malicious Server in Protocol~\ref{protocol:verification}.
+When the permutation symbol $\perm$ appears as a superscript of a given quantity, it refers to the fact that the quantity is defined for a fixed permutation $\perm$ of computation rounds and test rounds, together with a random assignment of traps to test rounds.
+In fact, $\perm$ describes the configuration sampled at random by the Client at the start of the protocol.
+With a slight abuse of notation, we will simply refer to $\perm$ as a choice of permutation, implicitly meaning a choice of permutation and trap configuration.